frenetic-lang/frenetic/README.md

 You can install the latest release from [OPAM](http://opam.ocamlpro.com/) using the following command:

-    $ opam install frenetic
+    opam install frenetic

 To install the async subpackage, simply ensure that async is installed before or after installing the library:

-    $ opam install async
+    opam install async

 ## Development

-If you want to use the latest development version of this library, you can pin this directory in OPAM:
+To build and install from source, clone this repository and run the following command from its root directory:

-    $ opam pin add frenetic .
+    opam pin add frenetic .

-If you make changes to the code, run this command to rebuild the library:
+If you make changes to the code, run this command to rebuild the library and any other libraries that depend on it:

-    $ opam install frenetic
+    opam install frenetic

-If you have used OPAM to install applications that depend on Frenetic, they will be recompiled too.
+When you add or remove dependencies, be sure to specify them both in the `_oasis` and `opam` file.

 ## Usage Example